 Then there’s the ominous weather conditions, perfect for a horror setting:

-The ominousness of the rain is tempered by detail which describes how necessary rain is:
+The ominousness of the rain is tempered by detail which describes the necessity of rain:

-the grand difficulty of housekeeping was an insufficiency of water; and a casual rainfall was utilized by turning out, as catchers, every utensil that the house contained.
+the grand difficulty of housekeeping was an insufficiency of water; and a casual rainfall was utilised by turning out, as catchers, every utensil that the house contained.

 (We do the same at our Australian house, though we have four tanks, gutters and gutter guard for the purpose of collecting and storing rainwater for domestic use.)